JoonasKulmala/Palvelinten-Hallinta/h4/README.md

 Module which installs LAMP, Eclipse IDE for PHP coding, creates user groups and shared directories/files.
 Possibly a good way to setup similar or even identical virtual enviroments for a group who will be working on joint projects.

-### d) Lukua ei luottamusta
+### d) Lukua, ei luottamusta

 I'll try the first case by Roope Varttila.
-It should be a 3-step process:
+It should be a 3-step process.

+The script `saltpress.sh` looks like this:

+	#!/bin/bash
+	# Made by roopelinux 2018 - if something breaks it's not my fault. :^)

+	apt-get update

+	apt-get install -y salt-minion

+	mkdir /srv/salt

+	sudo salt-call --local state.highstate --file-root .

+	cp wordpress/wp-config.php /var/www/html/

+	chown -R www-data:root /var/www

+Seems ok for the most part I guess.
+Let's see what happens when I follow the installation procedure here:

 	# Repository to clone
 	$ git clone https://github.com/sadboirick/saltpress.git